JaMussCraft/ProAssist/README.md

 4. LLM-as-a-judge evaluation ([link](notebooks/llm_eval_playground.ipynb))
 5. Dataset statistics overview ([link](notebooks/data_analysis.ipynb))

+**Note:** Some notebooks may need to be moved to the root directory to work correctly due to relative import paths.
+You can also create video visualizations of ProAssist's generated dialogs or streaming inference results using `smolvlm2_streaming_v2.ipynb`.

 ### Training & Evaluation
 Note: the training and evaluation scripts only work with the slurm cluster currently.
 ```